 In order to properly apply it, is essential to use the statistical analysis software that I use every day: Betpractice.
 If you have not subscribe yet, here is a link with all the information.
 The reason is that this software gives us a parameter called Real Odds, which is the result of analyzing the home matches as home, the away as away and the matches between the two during the last seasons.
 The above statement provides us a theoretical percentage of success for a particular bet.
 With that said, we continue to the heart of the article: the strategy itself.

 Idea of the Double Value Betting strategy

 Thanks to Betpractice, it is not difficult to find bets with value.
 These are the ones with odds higher in the betting house than the statistics indicate.

-The idea of DV is to look for two bets with a minimum value of 10% and a high probability of success to later combine them.
+The idea of DV (Double Value) is to look for two bets with a minimum value of 10% and a high probability of success to later combine them with.
 More specifically, 80% up.
 In order to find them, all we have to do is open Betpractice, go to PREGAME and load on of the “BP PRESETS” called “Double Value”

 As you can see there are 5 different presets with the same goal, trying to get markets to make multiple bets and get a better value.
 Please check the Preset Description to see the parameters of each preset.

 By taking two bets with a minimum value of 10% and combining them, the value of the combination itself will also increase.